The race is on to get cell-based protein products – meat, seafood and dairy – onto supermarket shelves and into the hands of consumers.

 To get there, the businesses behind these initiatives (detailed below), will have to speed up production, reduce costs, get regulatory approval and convince retailers and consumers cultivated produce is every bit as tasty and nutritional as that from slaughtered animals.

 Inroads are being made in some of these areas.
-A number of cell-based companies have trialled products in taste tests with consumers or potential foodservice partners.
-One – the US-based Eat Just – has had a cell-based chicken product approved by regulators in Singapore, the first jurisdiction to give lab-grown meat the green light.
+A number of cell-based protein companies have trialled products in taste tests with consumers or potential foodservice partners.
+Just two countries – Singapore and the US – have given the green light to sell cell-based commercially.

 There has been a ‘jam tomorrow’ feeling about promises made by cell-based companies in recent years when having a product ready for consumers always seems to be a year or so away but, with developments such as that in Singapore, we appear to be approaching a point where theory becomes reality.